FLAMINGO: Tracing the co-evolution of hot gas and black holes in galaxy groups and clusters: Simulations and methodology

 The prescription for merging BHs follows \citet{bahe_importance_2022}, where two BH particles are merged if they are within 3 gravitational softening lengths of each other and if their relative velocities satisfy $\Delta v < \sqrt{Gm_\text{BH}/h}$, where $G$ is the gravitational constant, $m_\text{BH}$ is the mass of the larger BH and $h$ is their separation.
 When two BH particles are merged, momentum is conserved and the lower mass BH particle is removed from the simulation.

 BH accretion is implemented following the methods of \citet{booth_cosmological_2009}, where BHs accrete at a modified Bondi-Hoyle rate dependent on the local gas density.

 FLAMINGO implements two distinct modes of AGN feedback: the fiducial thermal model and the kinetic jets model, the latter of which was not employed in this study.
 The fiducial model follows the methodology of \citet{booth_cosmological_2009}, in which a fraction of the accreted rest-mass energy, given by $\epsilon_\text{r} \epsilon_\text{f} = 0.015$ (where $\epsilon_\text{r}$ is the radiative efficiency and $\epsilon_\text{f}$ is the AGN feedback coupling efficiency), is stored in a subgrid energy reservoir.
-Once the accumulated energy is sufficient to increase the temperature of a specified number of gas particles, $n_{\text{heat}}$, by a temperature $\Delta T_{\text{AGN}}$, it is injected into the nearest gas particles.
-In FLAMINGO, $n_{\text{heat}} = 1$, and $\Delta T_{\text{AGN}}$ is a calibrated parameter (see \citealt{kugel_flamingo_2023}).

-We finally note that FLAMINGO recovers the $M^* -M_\text{BH}$ relation well (see \citealt{schaye_flamingo_2023}), and therefore is well-suited to this study.
+Once the accumulated energy is sufficient to increase the temperature of a specified number of gas particles, $n_{\text{heat}}$, by a temperature $\Delta T_{\text{AGN}}$, it is injected into the nearest gas particles. {In FLAMINGO, $n_{\text{heat}} = 1$, and $\Delta T_{\text{AGN}}$ is a calibrated parameter of value $10^{8.07} \text{K}$ in the case of the high-resolution run (see \citealt{kugel_flamingo_2023}).
+Under typical conditions at high redshift ($z\gtrsim2$), where most of the gas is ejected (\citealt{mccarthy_gas_2011}, see also Fig.~\ref{fig:BH_tracking_subplots} below), the black hole accretion is limited to the Eddington rate and the time interval between AGN feedback events is $\sim$Myr (see figure 3 of \citealt{booth_cosmological_2009}).
+At lower redshifts the accretion rate onto BHs in centres of groups and clusters is much lower and the typical time interval between outbursts is $\sim$100 Myr.} We finally note that FLAMINGO recovers the $M^* -M_\text{BH}$ relation well (see \citealt{schaye_flamingo_2023}), and therefore is well-suited to this study.